Reviews You Can Rely On

 Should You Buy the Horizon 7.4 AT?

-Those wanting to commit seriously to indoor running instead of an app with a monthly fee should consider this machine at the top of their list.
-This treadmill provides a solid workout experience, nice ergonomics, and the ability to bring your entertainment to the console.
+Those who want to commit seriously to indoor running, rather than relying on an app with a monthly fee, should consider this machine at the top of their list.
+This treadmill offers a solid workout experience, comfortable ergonomics, and the convenience of bringing your entertainment to the console.
 If this treadmill fits your budget and you have the space, I wholeheartedly recommend it.

 While not the easiest thing to move, the wheels make moving it on hard surfaces possible.